Does a Divorce Petition Expire in Texas?

 One person (the Petitioner) starts the divorce process by filling out, signing, and filing the Original Petition for Divorce document.

-After you file your petition, the court assumes that you still want to get divorced and will move your case along accordingly.
-While your petition doesn’t expire, the courts will expect you to stick to your commitments.
+After you file your petition, the court assumes that you still want to get divorced and moves your case along accordingly.
+While your petition doesn’t expire, the court will expect you to stick to your commitments.

 What factors can make a divorce petition expire?